DiogoSoares3/Machine-Learning-Challenge/README.md

 # Machine Learning Challenge

-The description of the problem is write on the PDF file on the root of the project.
-The code to solve this specific problem was made on the "notebooks" directory.
-After some interpretation of the problem and some exploratory data analysys, it was made a machine learnig model that could predict, with 95% of recall, new trucks that could have failure on their air system.
-The PDF file containing the challenge description have 16 question that will be answer below.
+The description of the problem is written in the PDF file in the root of the project.
+The code to solve this specific problem is in the "notebooks" directory.
+After some interpretation of the problem and some exploratory data analysis, a machine learning model was created that could predict, with 95% recall, new trucks that could have failures in their air system.
+The PDF file containing the challenge description has 16 questions that will be answered below.

-Since the first 4 questions are related to the problem interpretation, they'll be answered below.
-The question 5 until 12 will be answered in the notebook file that is into the "notebooks" directory.
-And finally, questions 13 until 16 will be answered in this README file with mentions to the "api" directory, where the best model chose was put in to production.
+Since the first 4 questions are related to problem interpretation, they'll be answered below.
+Questions 5 to 12 will be answered in the notebook file in the "notebooks" directory.
+Finally, questions 13 to 16 will be answered in this README file with references to the "api" directory, where the best chosen model was put into production..

 ## Challenge Activities